monstercameron/Zerver/docs/wants.md

 - expose OTLP exporter toggle via config/env [@observability-team]
 - write setup guide for connecting to OTLP collector [@observability-team]
 - add troubleshooting notes and sample collector config [@observability-team]

-// docs/wants.md: SPEC.md review additions
 - Update src/zerver/core/types.zig so effect `token` fields take the application `Slot` enum instead of raw `u32` identifiers, keeping slot typing consistent with SPEC section 3.2.
-- Require an explicit non-null `resume` pointer on eed` in src/zerver/core/types.zig (rename the optional `continuation` field) so continuations remain explicit as specified in section 3.2.
+- Require an explicit non-null `resume` pointer on `Need` in src/zerver/core/types.zig (rename the optional `continuation` field) so continuations remain explicit as specified in section 3.2.
-- Provide SPEC-default values for eed.mode` and eed.join` (Parallel/all) in src/zerver/core/types.zig to remove boilerplate and match the published contract.
+- Provide SPEC-default values for `Need.mode` and `Need.join` (Parallel/all) in src/zerver/core/types.zig to remove boilerplate and match the published contract.
 - Add an arena-backed `jsonValue()` helper in src/zerver/core/ctx.zig that returns `std.json.Value`, matching the SPEC `CtxBase.json()` contract in section 3.3.
 - Teach src/zerver/core/reqtest.zig helpers (e.g., `seedSlotString`) to accept slot tags rather than bare tokens so ReqTest usage stays in lock-step with typed slots.
 - Introduce the FakeInterpreter harness promised in SPEC section 8 to let tests drive continuations without live I/O.
 - Build the request replay capture/restore tooling from SPEC section 8.3 so traces can be reproduced from serialized slot snapshots.

+// docs/wants.md: architecture.md review additions
+- Replace the `std.AutoHashMap(u32, *anyopaque)` slot store in `src/zerver/core/ctx.zig` with typed storage that honours the `CtxView` read/write spec at runtime, closing the TODO called out in the architecture doc.
+- Route `Server.listen` in `src/zerver/impure/server.zig` through the shared plumbing in `src/zerver/runtime/listener.zig`/`handler.zig` so we maintain one canonical HTTP loop.
+- Make `src/zerver/impure/executor.zig:defaultEffectHandler` fail loudly or require injection so no request silently succeeds without a real effect implementation, as warned in the architecture doc.
+- Enrich `Tracer.toJson` in `src/zerver/observability/tracer.zig` with job/need metadata (mode, join, effect counts, worker info) to deliver the timeline detail promised by the architecture overview.